thibmeu/ghpages/content/posts/quicvarint-javascript.md

 }
 ```

-The binary literals match the table above: `0b0100_0000` is the 2-byte prefix, the remaining 6 bits carry the high byte of the value.
-In the 8-byte case, bytes 1–3 stay zero — the package only goes up to 32-bit integers.
+The binary literals match the table above: `0b0100_0000` is the 2-byte prefix, and the remaining bits - 6 in the first byte, 8 in the second - carry the value.
+In the 8-byte case, bytes 1–3 are always zero.
+The package only goes up to 32-bit values.

 Decoding reads the prefix, masks it off, and shifts the remaining bytes into the value.
 The `read` variant does the same from a `DataView` at an offset, useful when parsing a larger buffer.